forestgrape/coronavirus/7_social/controlling.md

   > The stringency of measures needed is discussed in the section [Balancing of measures](#balancing-of-measures).

-  > There's a helpful [aerosol FAQ](../1_introduction/illustrative_literature.md#aerosol-faq) from advisors in the US which is much more detailed than the notes above.
+  > There's a helpful [aerosol FAQ](../1_introduction/illustrative_literature.md#aerosol-faq) from advisors in the US.

-## Measure Recommendations
+## Recommended Measure Packages
-Here a short summary of recommended and not recommended measures to reduce the Covid spread is given.
+A short summary of recommended measure packages to reduce the Covid.

 > in work 22.8.

-> Overall the recommendations are subjective.
-Measures to reduce Covid transmissions can be statistically analysed.
-The weighting of the society costs is nearly always subjective.
+> The recommended packages are subjective.
+While measures to reduce Covid transmissions can be statistically analysed, the weighting of the society costs is mostly subjective.

 ### Year Round Measures
 To prevent high rates of hospitalizations, some base measures can be adequate in risk regions.